mlcourseukzn/mlcourseukzn.github.io/index.md

 ### Schedule

 Note: all lectures will be held in-person AND online via Zoom links.
-For online attendance please use the following link: https://tinyurl.com/2yxd7pwk
+For online attendant please use the following link: https://tinyurl.com/2yxd7pwk

 #### Week 1: